-The short story “Replacement” by Rimi B. Chatterjee was published for the first time in 2020 by Future Fiction within the anthology “Avatar.
+The short story “Mother” by Shovon Chowdhury was published for the first time in 2020 by Future Fiction within the anthology “Avatar.
 Contemporary Indian Science Fiction”.